The key steps required to get up and running with ROC Mining are

 If you overcharge the rock you will receive and audible warning.
 If you overcharge the rock too much it will explode and might take you with it.
 Even overcharging the rock a little bit will mean that when it eventually breaks apart the collectable minerals will be spread over a wider area.
 This makes for a longer, more tedious collection process.

-Once the rock does fracture you should see lots of little diamond icons strewn amongst the area.
-Next switch to extraction mode Key: Right Mouse Button aim the laser at the diamonds and fire Key: Left Mouse Button.
+Once the rock does fracture you should see lots of little minerals strewn amongst the area.
+Next switch to extraction mode Key: Right Mouse Button aim the laser at the minerals and fire Key: Left Mouse Button.
 Keep the laser relatively still and wait 4-5 seconds for the minerals to be collected.
-Move the laser around the various groups of diamonds and repeat the process.
+Move the laser around the various groups of minerals and repeat the process.

 Extracting